OxCone1/Dev-Academy/README.md

 Overall, this project allowed me to enhance my skills in full-stack development and gain experience in working with various technologies and libraries.
 I am satisfied with the final result and believe that I have successfully met the requirements of the Solita Dev Academy pre-assignment.

+### As of 10.11.2023 database hosting was moved to MongoDB Atlas

 &nbsp;

 # Contacts